MADJID MOHSENI

 Email: mr2johns@mail.ubc.ca

 Michael completed his bachelor's degree in Nanotechnology Engineering at the University of Waterloo in 2020.
 His interest in environmental issues and water remediation was sparked by his co-op placements at H2NanO and Environment and Climate Change Canada, where he worked to develop methods of removing naphthenic acids from Alberta tailings ponds, and general oil spill cleanup tools respectively.
 This with his drive to learn culminated in his application to graduate studies in Chemical and Biological Engineering at UBC, and grateful acceptance to Dr. Mohseni’s research group.
+For his research project he is applying his experience with nano materials and technologies to the field of potable reuse and the removal of per- and polyfluoronalkyl substances from drinking water.
+When not at school Michael enjoys hiking, cycling, and collecting what some may consider too many plants.

 William Szu-Wei Chen